Srinibas-null/Taskr---CLI-Task-Manager/README.md

 Taskr is a command-line task manager built in Python.
 Instead of opening an app or a browser, the user manages their to-do list entirely from the terminal by typing simple commands.
-Tasks are saved to a JSON file so they persist between sessions — closing the terminal does not erase anything.
+Tasks are saved to a JSON file so they persist between sessions, closing the terminal does not erase anything.

 ## Why I Built This